Skip to content

 What is the Tower of David night show? +

-It is a sound-and-light spectacular that projects the history of Jerusalem onto the ancient citadel walls after dark.
-It runs on selected evenings and is ticketed separately from daytime entry; book ahead, as shows sell out.
+The Night Spectacular is a sound-and-light show that projects the history of Jerusalem onto the ancient citadel walls after dark.
+It lasts about 45 minutes, runs on selected evenings (most often Monday to Thursday and Saturday, weather permitting), and is ticketed separately from daytime entry; book ahead, as shows sell out.

 More to see in Jerusalem